flamshlo/flamSudoku/README.md

 Gemini according to specs

 flamSudoku is an interactive web-based Sudoku game that allows users to set up their own puzzles and then play them.
 It features a unique 9x9 grid where each cell contains a smaller 3x3 grid for detailed candidate tracking.
-The application provides real-time feedback on game progress, including error highlighting and summary views of rows, columns, and 3x3 boxes.
+The application provides real-time feedback on game progress, including error highlighting and summary views of rows, columns, 3x3 boxes and digits usage.

 ## Features